 We encourage you to check for updates on the status of the support groups on our Facebook page at https://www.facebook.com/namivfsj or our website at https://www.namivfsj.org/meetings.
-In addition, the Family to Family course is canceled until further notice.
 We also encourage you to stay tuned to the website.

 We are saddened by the situation the whole world is in with this outbreak but we encourage you to stay connected and encourage one another as we go through this situation together.

 Here are some helpful tips for the coronavirus that may help.